North Tustin Campus Enhancement Program

 Traffic Congestion: The primary traffic congestion problem comes from parents traveling north on Newport Avenue who make illegal U-turns, either onto Vanderlip Avenue or Newport Avenue.
 All parents have received the following new instructions, showing how to utilize the church property instead of making U-turns:

 We also are placing “No U-Turn” and “Left Turn Here” signs on Vanderlip Avenue to reinforce these directions.
 Staff members frequently monitor the traffic and speak to parents who are not following the new directions.

+When we visited many of our near-neighbors in January 2023, nearly all of those we talked to said they have noticed reductions in congestion since these new procedures were implemented.
 Have you noticed an improvement?
 Do you have any additional suggestions?
 If so let us know via the Contact Us section.

 Flying Objects: Neighbors on Cameron Lane with property that back up to the campus asked us to do something about balls and other objects that periodically come over the fence and onto their property.
 Since speaking with them, we have:

 - Talked to students, playground monitors, parents, and teachers about the problem

 - Moved our security cameras to give us a better view of the fence

 - Installed netting above the fence when requested by our neighbors.